trin-cz/glxgears-haskell/README.md

 Before this I was fiddling with project-euler only.
 I'm kind of proud that this was my fist Haskell program AND first OpenGL program at the same time.

+A lot can be done better.
+For example there are almost no top level type signatures.

 ## Installation

 This project needs GLUT dev to be installed on the system.